Anonymvs17/hacking/notes/linux.md

 * gedit => opens editor
 * nano (then interactions with f.i. ctrl + O for writing in file - saving)

+## create file and write line by line in file
+cat > community<<EOF
+//then you can type each line

 # information (prints out information on command)
 man ls